BY TOKO TAZAWA

 Through Ikebana, you will be able to express yourself, establish your personal style, connect with your sense of beauty and show your artistic intention.

-Toko Tazawa is an Ikebana artist and instructor, with over 15 years experience.
-Toko is currently based in Melbourne, Australia.
+Toko Tazawa is an Ikebana artist and instructor, with over 15 years experience in London, Hong Kong and Melbourne.

 As an artist Toko creates Ikebana installations to supply to various commercial and business spaces, individual homes and event venues.

-With accreditation as an instructor from The Sogetsu School of Ikebana, Toko also runs certificate courses following The Sogetsu School of Ikebana textbooks.
-Casual classes and workshops are also offered.
+Toko is an accredited instructor from The Sogetsu School of Ikebana, and also runs certificate courses as well as casual classes and workshops.

 Toko is currently a member of the Ikebana Gallery Award Committee.